Oneflow-Inc/oneflow-documentation/en/docs/parallelism/03_consistent_tensor.md

 But what if the SBP of the output tensor does not satisfy the requirements of the next-layer operator?

-Assume that in data-parallelism, there are two layers of matrix multiplication.
+Assume that in model-parallelism, there are two layers of matrix multiplication.
 Both layers use model-parallelism.

 ![multi-layer-matmul](./imgs/multi-matmul.png)